Scroll to content

 History

-At Palmarsh Primary School, we follow the Kapow Primary’s History scheme of work which aims to inspire pupils to be curious and creative thinkers who develop a complex knowledge of local and national history and the history of the wider world.
+At Palmarsh Primary School, our History curriculum aims to inspire pupils to be curious and creative thinkers who develop a complex knowledge of local and national history and the history of the wider world.
 We want pupils to develop the confidence to think critically, ask questions, and be able to explain and analyse historical evidence.
-Through the scheme of work, we aim to build an awareness of significant events and individuals in global, British and local history and recognise how things have changed over time.
+Through our teaching of history, we aim to build an awareness of significant events and individuals in global, British and local history and recognise how things have changed over time.
 History will support children to appreciate the complexity of people’s lives, the diversity of societies and the relationships between different groups.
-Studying History allows children to appreciate the many reasons why people may behave in the way they do, supporting children to develop empathy for others while providing an opportunity to learn from mankind’s past mistakes.
-Kapow Primary's History scheme aims to support pupils in building their understanding of chronology in each year group, making connections over periods of time and developing a chronologically-secure knowledge of History
+By teaching History, we aim to support pupils in building their understanding of chronology in each year group, making connections over periods of time and developing a chronologically-secure knowledge of History

 Monitoring takes place regularly through sampling children’s work, teacher planning, book scrutiny and lesson observations.